Baked instead of fried, this recipe for Tuna Patties is lower in fat, yet every bit as delicious and crispy as the classic fried version.

-Canned tuna fish is one of the most affordable pantry staples to keep on hand for a source of lean protein and a base for fast, economical meals.
+Tuna fish is one of the most affordable pantry staples to keep on hand as a source of lean protein and a base for fast, economical meals.
 I love featuring tuna in recipes like Avocado Tuna Salad, Instant Pot Tuna Noodle Casserole, and these Tuna Patties.

 Notes on Ingredients

 - Tuna: Use canned tuna or tuna in a pouch that has been packed in water, not oil.
 I strongly recommend wild albacore tuna, if possible.

 - Lemons: Be sure to use FRESH lemons and zest your lemon before juicing.
 You will only need 1 lemon for the patties, but it is best to serve the tuna cakes with additional wedges of fresh lemon.

 - Seasoned Salt: If you don't have homemade seasoned salt on hand, replace it with ½ teaspoon salt and ½ teaspoon paprika.

 - Mayonnaise: The mayonnaise adds creaminess and richness to the tuna cakes.
 Feel free to replace it with sour cream or plain Greek yogurt.

 - Breadcrumbs: Panko breadcrumbs are best for this recipe.
 They keep the tuna patties light and crisp up beautifully.
 Feel free to use regular, whole wheat, or gluten-free panko breadcrumbs.

 - Green Onions: I love the mild onion flavor that green onions add to these tuna patties.
 They don't overwhelm the patties, as a yellow onion may.

 How to Make Tuna Patties